 • Weigh your trimmed and sliced chillies and calculate 5% of your final sliced chilli weight.
 (If you have 200 grams of sliced chillies, 5% is 10 grams.)

 • Add the sliced chillies and 5% salt to a bowl and mix well.
-If you do not want to ferment the chillies, skip ahead to step 7.

 • After three days, open the lid carefully.
 It will off-gas slightly with a satisfying hiss and a potent chilli smell.
 Drain off the spicy, salty liquid.